-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dothan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dothan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dothan is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Dothan who work in sales jobs (13.58%), office and administrative support (10.03%), and healthcare (9.28%).

 The per capita income in Dothan in 2018 was $28,980, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $115,920 for a family of four.
 However, Dothan contains both very wealthy and poor people as well.